Composable Verification in the Circuit-Model via Magic-Blindness: Blinding Magic in Delegated Quantum Computations

-This holds because we are able to sandwich the deviation by the Pauli operators respectively consisting of the encryption and the decryption, unknown to the Server.
-Indeed, the Client starts by encrypting the total system, and ends by decoding measurement outcomes, which is equivalent as decrypting the states before their measurement.
-But in between, there is the honest unitary execution and the Server unitary deviation on the entire system (including a private working register).
-The initial Pauli encryption commutes progressively through the honest part of the protocol: at each layer, it removes the encryption of the rotation angle (i.e $\delta$ becomes $\phi$) and because of the Clifford operations is mapped to another encryption operator.
-After all the honest layers of the protocol, the state is thus still perfectly one-time padded, and the encryption keys corresponds to the decryption keys of the Client.
-Hence, the unitary Server deviation on the entire system is sandwiched between unknown conjugate Pauli operators on the $n+t-$qubit system returned to the Client.
-As a result, the deviation undergoes a Pauli Twirl on that subsystem and the result holds. \end{proof}
+This holds because we are able to sandwich the deviation between Pauli operators corresponding respectively to the encryption and the decryption, both unknown to the Server.
+Indeed, the Client starts by encrypting the total system and ends by decoding measurement outcomes, which is equivalent to decrypting the states before their measurement.
+In between, there is the honest unitary execution and the Server's unitary deviation on the entire system (including a private working register).
+The initial Pauli encryption is commuted progressively through the honest part of the protocol: at each layer, it removes the encryption of the rotation angle (\emph{i.e.}, $\delta$ becomes $\phi$) while Clifford operations progressively alter the keys.
+After all the honest layers of the protocol, the state is thus still perfectly one-time padded, and the encryption keys correspond to the decryption keys of the Client.
+Hence, the Server's unitary deviation on the entire system is sandwiched between unknown conjugate Pauli operators on the $n+t$-qubit system returned to the Client.
+As a result, the deviation undergoes a Pauli Twirl on that subsystem, and the result follows. \end{proof}